keith-turner/webindex/docs/code-guide.md

 This export code is given the new and old URI reference counts.
 URI reference counts are indexed three different ways in the Query table.
 This export code updates all three places in the Query table.

+This export code also uses the invert on export concept.
+The three indexes are never built in the Fluo table.
+Fluo only tracks the minimal amount of information needed to keep the three indexes current.

 **Code:** [UriCountExport.java][UriCountExport]